Mortgages For Self Employed People

 Sole Traders, Partnerships, and Company Directors, we are here to help you get a self employed mortgage!

-Alexander Southwell Mortgage Services is an independent mortgage broker that has strong relationships with the key lenders in the UK mortgage market, including banks and building societies who do not have a high-street presence.
+Alexander Southwell Mortgage Services is an mortgage broker that has strong relationships with the key lenders in the UK mortgage market, including banks and building societies who do not have a high-street presence.

 We arrange bespoke mortgage solutions for our self-employed clients, providing a tailored one-to-one advisory service, delivered face-to-face or remotely, depending on what suits you.